audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

             grypeInstallDir: '$(Agent.TempDirectory)'
 ```

-This stage downloads the SBOM artifact (if needed), installs Grype, runs the analysis, and publishes the vulnerability report artifact.
+This stage downloads the SBOM artifact (if necessary), installs Grype, runs the analysis, and publishes the vulnerability report artifact.

 ---

 ### C. Composite SBOM Generation & Analysis

-Use the composite template (`sbom.steps.yaml`) to perform SBOM generation and analysis together.
-For example:
+The composite template (`sbom.steps.yaml`) can be used to perform SBOM generation and analysis together.
+An example configuration is as follows:

 ```yaml
 - stage: SBOM_Composite